amelco/RawSqlLib/README.md

 This library is a simple wrapper to make the use of raw sql queries simpler.

+I believe its better to learn actual SQL than some DTO  abstractions.
+When things get complicated, you use SQL to solve it.

 It is NOT ready for production yet.

+## Advantages
+- There is no use of DTO's of any kind
+- Use of raw sql queries (learn SQL instead of

 ## Usage